OutHackThem/MyCtfWriteups/_posts/overthewire/2019-03-30-Levaithan-1-7-writeup.markdown

 ## leviathan6

-Just have to bruteforce a 4 digit pin in this challenge
+Just have to bruteforce a 4 digit pin in this challenge.

 ```bash
 leviathan6@leviathan:~$ ls